-The following table sets forth all fees accrued or paid to Deloitte & Touche LLP for the years ended December 31, 2017 and 2016:
+The following table sets forth all fees accrued or paid to Deloitte & Touche LLP for the years ended December 31, 2019 and 2018:

-Year Ended Year Ended December 31,
+Year Ended I Year Ended December 31,

-2017 2016
+2019 2018

-Audit Fees(1) \$ 453,867 \$ 506,460
+Audit Fees (1) \$ 500,765 \$ 494,198

 Audit-Related Fees

 Tax Fees

-All Other Fees(2) \$ 2,058 \$ 2,172
+All Other Fees (2) \$ 1,895 \$ 2,045

-Total \$ 455,925 \$ 508,632
+Total \$ 502,660 \$ 496,243

-(1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.
+- (1) Audit Fees consist of professional services rendered in connection with the audit of our annual consolidated financial statements, including audited financial statements presented in our Annual Report on Form 10-K and services that are normally provided by the independent registered public accountants in connection with statutory and regulatory filings or engagements for those fiscal years.
+Audit Fees in 2018 also consisted of professional services rendered in connection with our 2018 financing transactions and the related Registration Statements on Forms S-1 and S-3, as well as the Registration Statement on Form S-8.
+Audit Fees in 2019 also consisted of professional services rendered in connection with our 2019 financing transactions and the related Registration Statements on Forms S-1, as well as the Registration Statement on Form S-8. - (2) All Other Fees consist of licensing fees for Deloitte & Touche LLP's accounting research software.

 Pre-approval Policy.
 Under our audit committee's policy governing our use of the services of our independent registered public accountants, the audit committee is required to pre-approve all audit and permitted non-audit services performed by our independent registered public accountants in order to ensure that the provision of such services does not impair the public accountants' independence.
-In the years ended December 31, 2017 and 2016, all fees identified above under the captions "Audit Fees," and "All Other Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.
+In the years ended December 31, 2019 and 2018, all fees identified above under the captions "Audit Fees," and "All Other Fees" that were billed by Deloitte & Touche LLP were approved by the audit committee in accordance with SEC requirements.

-In the year ended December 31, 2017, there were no other professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.
+In the year ended December 31, 2019, there were no other professional services provided by Deloitte & Touche LLP, other than those listed above, that would have required our audit committee to consider their compatibility with maintaining the independence of Deloitte & Touche LLP.